learnk8s/learnk8s.io/src/microsAuthentication/content.md

 **Service Accounts are a way to associate your Kubernetes workloads with an identity.**

-You can combine a Service Account with a Role (or ClusterRole) and a RoleBinding (or ClusterRoleBinding) to define what or who can access what resources in a cluster.
+You can combine a Service Account with a Role and a RoleBinding to define what or who can access what resources in a cluster.

 For example, when you want to restrict reading Secrets only to admin users in the cluster, you can do so using a Service Account.